Blueberry Cottage Cheese Muffins (Gluten-Free)

 My Expert Recipe Tips

-Use the high-low baking method: Starting with a higher temperature creates that beautiful domed top that makes bakery-style muffins so appealing.
+- Use the high-low baking method: Starting with a higher temperature creates that beautiful domed top that makes bakery-style muffins so appealing.

-Measure flour correctly: Spoon flour into measuring cups and level off with a knife rather than scooping directly from the container, which compacts it.
+- Measure flour correctly: Spoon flour into measuring cups and level off with a knife rather than scooping directly from the container, which compacts it.

-Reserve some blueberries for the top: Pressing extra berries into the muffin tops looks really pretty and promises juicy blueberry flavor in every bite.
+- Reserve some blueberries for the top: Pressing extra berries into the muffin tops looks really pretty and promises juicy blueberry flavor in every bite.

 Delicious Serving Suggestions

-Blueberry Cottage Cheese Muffins (Protein Snack)
+Blueberry Cottage Cheese Muffins (Gluten-Free)

 - 1 cup cottage cheese